1998 Ariana Afghan Airlines Boeing 727 crash

 On 19 March 1998, a Boeing 727 passenger jet operated by Ariana Afghan Airlines crashed on approach into Kabul, Afghanistan, killing all 45 people aboard.
-The flight may have been involved in smuggling and Islamic militant operations, as Ariana was at that time controlled by the Taliban-led Islamic Emirate of Afghanistan regime.
+The flight may have been involved in smuggling and Islamist militants' operations, as Ariana was at that time controlled by the Taliban-led Islamic Emirate of Afghanistan regime.

 Accident

-The flight departed the city of Sharjah in the United Arab Emirates to Kabul on an unscheduled flight with a stop in Kandahar, Afghanistan.
-While descending for Kabul International Airport, the flight struck the Sharki Baratayi Mountain at an altitude of 2600 m at 13:00 local time.
+The unscheduled flight departed the city of Sharjah in the United Arab Emirates to Kabul with a stopover in Kandahar, Afghanistan.
+While descending for Kabul International Airport, the flight struck the Shakh-e Barantay Mountain at an altitude of 2600 m at 13:00 local time.
 The crash killed all 10 crew members and 35 passengers.
-The weather at the time of the accident was poor with snow and rain as well as poor visibility.
+The weather at the time of the accident was bad, with poor visibility amid snow and rain.

 Aircraft

 The flight was operated by a Boeing 727-228, registered YA-FAZ.
 The aircraft first flew on 22 January 1981, meaning at the time of the accident, it was 17.2 years old.